bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.7.0 [Beta]
+* v1.7.0 [Beta - 4/9/23]
     - Routes can now automatically trigger when a specified S88 sensor sends feedback
-    - Routes can further be configured with a required condition based on one or more other S88 sensors
+    - Routes can further be configured with required conditions based on one or more other S88 sensors
     - Route S88 sensors and trigger types are now read from the CS2
     - Added bulk enable/disable option for automatic routes
     - Automatic routes are now highlighted